Riccardo Padovani

 How to prepare for the Certified Kubernetes Administrator (CKA) exam

-The Certified Kubernetes Administrator (CKA) exam evaluates your ability to operate a Kubernetes (K8s) cluster and your knowledge of how to run jobs over the cluster.
+The Certified Kubernetes Administrator (CKA) exam tests your ability to operate a Kubernetes (K8s) cluster and your knowledge of how to run jobs over a cluster.
+I am sharing here some tips&tricks on how to pass it.…

 Why K8s deployments need `matchLabels` keyword